-Duchenne muscular dystrophy (DMD) is a muscle wasting condition.
+Duchenne muscular dystrophy (DMD) is a muscle wasting condition, which gets worse over time.
 Muscle weakness occurs because of a genetic defect that prevents dystrophin (a protein in muscle) functioning correctly.
 The affected gene resides on the X chromosome, so only boys are affected.
-The first signs of muscle weakness typically occur before the age of four years, For example difficulties rising from the floor, walking, running, jumping and climbing stairs.
+The first signs of muscle weakness typically occur before the age of four years - difficulties rising from the floor, walking, running, jumping and climbing stairs.
 Wheelchair users are at risk of developing spinal curvature, which can develop into scoliosis.
-DMD boys may have learning or behavioural difficulties, their heart or respiratory muscles may be affected.
+DMD boys may have learning or behavioural difficulties, the heart or respiratory muscles may be affected.

 Becker muscular dystrophy (BMD) is a rare genetic condition associated with mutations (changes) in the dystrophin gene.
-A reduction in the quantity or functioning of dystrophin leads to damage to the muscles.
+A reduction in the quantity or functioning of dystrophin leads to slowly progressive damage to the muscles.
 BMD largely affects males.

-Spinal muscular atrophy (SMA) is a rare, inherited muscle-wasting condition, which may affect a child's ability to crawl and walk, to move arms, hands, head and neck, and can affect breathing and swallowing.
+Spinal muscular atrophy (SMA) is a rare, inherited muscle-wasting condition, which may affect a person's ability to crawl and walk, to move arms, hands, head and neck, as well as breathing and swallowing.

-Children's needs are individual - some children may require additional support:
+Children's needs are individual - some children may require additional support with:

-- Fine motor skills, e.g. hand skills including two-handed tasks such as cutting, grasping and releasing objects - Gross motor skills possibly requiring a differentiated PE curriculum - Maintaining body posture, sitting may need specialist seating - Mobility, e.g. moving around the classroom, learning environments - Self-help skills, aspects of personal care, e.g. toileting, dressing, feeding - Tiring during the day, due to increased effort - Emotional support to enhance self esteem, particularly in peer groups, coming to terms with the implications of the condition, 'losing skills' previously attained
+- Fine motor skills, such as cutting, grasping and releasing objects - Gross motor skills possible requiring a differentiated P. E. curriculum - Mobility, e.g. moving around the classroom, negotiating steps - Maintaining body posture, siting supported - Pastoral support to enhance self esteem (particularly in peer groups), coming to terms with the implications of the condition, emotional distress from 'losing skills' previously attained, for example personal care - Tiring during the day, due to increased effort, affecting task completion